-For those of you who haven’t heard of the McNeill Dysphagia Therapy Program or MDTP, you need to look it up.
-You can Google search the supporting evidence of the program.
+For those of you who haven’t heard of the McNeill Dysphagia Therapy Program or MDTP, you need to look it up. .

 I have been extremely excited about this course since I’ve heard about it 3 years ago.
 The downfall, it’s only offered at certain times.
 The limitation of the course prevented me from attending for a while, however this January, I had the opportunity to attend in Orlando.